pandawing/node-run-yo/readme.md

   Examples
     run-yo
-    (run a yo generator to ./example/ )
+    (run yeoman generator from ./ to ./example/ )

     run-yo ../path/to/sample
-    (run a yo generator to ../path/to/sample/ )
+    (run yeoman generator from ./ to ../path/to/sample/ )

   Options
     --info     Show a log above log level info.
 Default: true